Faculty Foundation Grants

 Continuing, term, library, administrative, and adjunct faculty who, at the time awards are offered, meet the conditions of article 15 of the current collective bargaining agreement will be eligible for funding.
 Funding is available during periods when faculty are on contract with the college for the current quarter or have a contract for the next quarter.
 Faculty who are eligible for both the traditional Sponsored Research award and this Foundation-funded award may apply for and, if selected, receive both.
 Eligible faculty may apply as teams for a single project.

-One award per year with an upper limit of $5,000 per faculty member--i.e., individual faculty applicants are limited to $5,000, a team of two faculty members to $10,000, and so on.
+Awards are usually announced by the beginning of winter quarter and may be accessed for eligible expenses upon notification.
+Funds must be spent by the beginning of the following fall quarter.
+Awards are limited to one per academic year with an upper limit of $5,000 per faculty member--i.e., individual faculty applicants are limited to $5,000, a team of two faculty members to $10,000, and so on.
 Smaller requests are encouraged.
-Funds must be spent by the beginning of fall quarter 2013.

 Travel not specifically funded by the regular travel budget.
 Faculty could apply for money to conduct research, collaborate with colleagues, etc.